xtuml/bridgepoint/doc-internal/review-minutes/R4_0_3/17_int_rvm.md

 -- Num Type  Who  Section  Comment

-_- 01  min   bob  8.5      The result has a copy/paste error.
-TStrike the sentence about "hellobad"
+x- 01  min   bob  8.5      The result has a copy/paste error.
+Strike the sentence about "Hellobad"

 No major observations, a re-review is not required.